;

 therapy for managing OSA.

-Complianve can be a problem,even in patients with severe symptomatic
+Compliance can be a problem, even in patients with severe symptomatic

 success rates may vary greatly depending on which procedure is chosen

 and the experience and skills of the surgeons.
-If you wish to consider
+If one wishes to consider

-surgical treatment of OSA, learning as much as you can about the various
+surgical treatment of OSA, learning as much as one can about the various

 surgical procedures is very highly recommended.
-You must also be certain
+One must also be certain

 the surgeons are well qualified and have successfully treated many patients.